browserengineering/book/book/text.md

 self.size = 16
 ```

-Since the core of `layout` is iterating over each token, we can move
+The core of the old `layout` is a loop over tokens, and we can move
-the body of the loop to a method:
+the body of that loop to a method on `Layout`:

 ``` {.python}
 def __init__(self, tokens):